mahynski/mahynski/README.md

 * :radioactive: [Identifying materials](https://dx.doi.org/10.1007/s10967-023-09024-x) using nuclear spectroscopy methods
 * :diamond_shape_with_a_dot_inside: Designing [colloidal self-assembly](https://doi.org/10.1063/5.0106131) by tiling [Escher](https://mcescher.com/)-like patterns

-You can read more about my interests, previous work, and ongoing research on my [website](https://nathan-mahynski.github.io) or [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).
+You can read more about ongoing research on [ResearchGate](https://www.researchgate.net/profile/Nathan-Mahynski).
 * Notes and HowTo are available as [Gists](https://gist.github.com/mahynski)
 * [Weights and Biases Homepage](https://wandb.ai/nathan-mahynski)